Have questions? Here are answers to the most asked questions about working as a Police Officer for the City of Sierra Vista.

 Currently our Patrol bureau works 4/10's (four ten hour shifts) and they rotate every three months.
 There are three groups of patrol officers that rotate throughout the year.
 Each group has approximately ten officers, two corporals and a sergeant.

 We are a paramilitary organization with rank structure similar to the armed forces.
 It starts with the entry level police officer(s), police corporal(s), police sergeant(s), police lieutenant(s), police commander(s), deputy chief of police and chief of police.

 The starting salary is $47,075 / year.
 Overtime and compensatory leave is available with guidelines.

 Yes, we have two.
-Currently, we have a K9 who is both trained in attack work and drug detection and another dog solely trained in drug detection.
+Both are trained in attack work and drug detection.

 After two years of service, you can compete for an open K9 Handler position.

 Yes, our official term is the SVPD Tactical Unit.
 Tactical Unit Team members may be assigned from any bureau, division, or detail within the department.
 This is an on-call position with additional compensation.
 The Tactical Unit consists of the following teams: Special Response Team (SRT), Crisis Negotiation Team (CNT) and the Precision Rifle Team (PRT).
 An officer must have at least two years of police officer experience to be a member of this team.